 - Queen Elsa from Frozen possesses both icy, elegant beauty, and ice powers equal to those of a cruel winter Goddess.
 Despite appearances (and a few unfortunate accidents) to the contrary, she isn't the least bit evil, just very sad and isolated.

 - Maleficent◊ from the Disney version of Sleeping Beauty, is an evil fairy and a variant of this in earlier scenes.
-She gets less attractive in later ones.
+She gets less attractive in later ones, though not in any way ugly.

 - Sleepy Hollow: